GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 - `//e` is an unclassified enhancement
 - `//p` is a POTS enhancement
 - `//s` is a socket enhancement
-- `//x` is something to be removed
+- `//x` is something to be removed (should not appear in a Release)
-- `//*` is something to be fixed or implemented as soon as possible
+- `//*` is something to be fixed or implemented as soon as possible (should not appear in a Release)